Skip to content

 Usage

-1. Open a Jupyter (.ipynb) notebook or marimo notebook with a Python kernel.
+1. Open a Jupyter (.ipynb) notebook or a marimo notebook with a Python kernel.

-4. Hover over a variable name in a Python cell to use quick actions.
+3. Hover over variable names in Python cells for quick actions.

 Commands

-• erlab.openDetail - Open the xarray Detail panel from the command palette or the Jupyter Variables view.
+• erlab.openDetail - Open the xarray Detail view from the command palette or the Jupyter Variables view.

-These commands work on the currently selected variable in a supported notebook cell, and appear when the kernel has the erlab package installed:
+These commands appear when the active notebook kernel has the erlab package installed:

-• erlab.watch - Watch a DataArray (or show it if already watched).
+• erlab.watch - Watch a DataArray, or show it if it is already watched.

 • erlab.unwatch - Stop watching a DataArray.

-• erlab.itool - Open the DataArray in the ImageTool.
+• erlab.itool - Open the DataArray in ImageTool.

-• erlab.ktool - Open the DataArray in ktool (momentum conversion).
+• erlab.ktool - Open the DataArray in ktool.

-• erlab.dtool - Open the DataArray in dtool (visualizing dispersive features).
+• erlab.dtool - Open the DataArray in dtool.

-• erlab.restool - Open the DataArray in restool (fitting energy resolution).
+• erlab.restool - Open the DataArray in restool.

 • erlab.meshtool - Open the DataArray in meshtool.

-• erlab.ftool - Open the DataArray in ftool (general curve fitting).
+• erlab.ftool - Open the DataArray in ftool.

-• erlab.goldtool - Open the DataArray in goldtool (Fermi edge fitting).
+• erlab.goldtool - Open the DataArray in goldtool.

-• erlab.xarray.otherTools - Show a picker to select from additional tools.
+• erlab.xarray.otherTools - Show a picker for additional ERLab tools.

 Settings

-• erlab.xarray.displayExpandAttrs (default: true) - Expand attributes section in xarray HTML representation.
+• erlab.xarray.displayExpandAttrs (default: true) - Expand the attributes section in xarray HTML representations.

-• erlab.xarray.displayExpandCoords (default: true) - Expand coordinates section in xarray HTML representation.
+• erlab.xarray.displayExpandCoords (default: true) - Expand the coordinates section in xarray HTML representations.

-• erlab.xarray.displayExpandData (default: false) - Expand data section in xarray HTML representation.
+• erlab.xarray.displayExpandData (default: false) - Expand the data section in xarray HTML representations.

-• erlab.itool.useManager (default: true) - Open in the ImageTool manager when it is already running.
+• erlab.itool.useManager (default: true) - Open in the ImageTool Manager when it is already running.
 Otherwise, open in a new ImageTool window bound to the current kernel.
-If set to false, always open in the current kernel regardless of whether the manager is running.
+If set to false, always open in the current kernel.

 Requirements